FrancescoBenedetto99/Biomedical_Image_Processing_Laboratory/README.md

 ### **5. Noise Identification and Filtering**
    - **Goal**: Identifying and removing noise from corrupted images using custom filtering solutions.
    - This project focuses on detecting the type of noise in biomedical images (e.g., Gaussian, Salt and Pepper) and applying appropriate filtering techniques to improve image quality.

+### **6. Blister Pack Analysis**
+   - **Goal**: Automatically detecting how many pills have been used in a blister pack by analyzing an image of the blister.
+   - This project detects the external contours of the blister, performs perspective warping to correct image inclination, and calculates the aspect ratio of the blister.
+It then identifies and separates the pills inside the blister using contour detection and image segmentation techniques.

 ---